Our Therapists

 LPC

-I’m here to support you in your journey of growth and change in a safe, non-judgmental, inclusive environment.
+I’m here to support you in your journey of growth and change in a safe, non-judgmental, and inclusive environment.
 It is important to me to make everyone feel welcome and comfortable in my counseling room.

-I currently see clients virtually or in-person at Mentor.
+I currently see clients virtually.

 Miriam Lobel